Social Work Counselling / Therapy

 As an individual and family counsellor/therapist, I work alongside youth and adult clients to exp...
 Read More

 Many of the clients I work with are formally diagnosed or self-identified Autistic and/or ADHD, and many are members of 2SLGBTQIA+ communities.
-I have a particular interest in the intersection of neurodivergence and trauma, particularly among clients who are women and people raised as girls.
+I have a particular interest in the intersection of neurodivergence and trauma, including developmental, attachment, and complex trauma.
 I also enjoy working with youth to support and navigate big emotions, communication, boundary setting and self-advocacy, neurodivergence (Autism, ADHD, giftedness, learning disabilities), sexual and gender identity, coping with big life transitions, and navigating relationships.

 I am a queer, cisgender, neurodivergent white settler woman.
 For the past ten years I have worked and volunteered in feminist and 2SLBTQIA+ communities and organizations.
-My method is integrative and incorporates elements of emotion-focused therapy, cognitive behavioural therapy (CBT), acceptance commitment therapy (ACT), and minority-stress theories; specifically tailored to meet each individual client’s values, needs, and strengths.
+My method is integrative and incorporates elements of trauma-focused therapy, sensorimotor psychotherapy, parts work/internal family systems therapy, emotion-focused therapy, acceptance commitment therapy (ACT), and minority-stress theories; specifically tailored to meet each individual client’s values, needs, and strengths.

 I have a Master of Social Work from the University of British Columbia and a Bachelor of Social Work from the University of Victoria.